lukemorton/marionetta/README.md

 # Marionetta

-Marionetta is a ruby library for executing commands to one or more remote machines via SSH.
+Marionetta is a ruby library for executing commands on one or more remote machines via SSH.

 It provides puppet provisioning without the need for a puppet